Pay transparency for job postings

 Pay range

 The pay range that is disclosed in a job posting is intended to provide applicants with the most reasonable and genuinely expected range of compensation for the job.
-An exact rate of pay may be used; otherwise a posting should use a range with a minimum to maximum.
-Open-ended phrases such as “starting at minimum wage” or “up to $60,000 annually” cannot be used.
+If a job posting does not offer a fixed wage, it should use a range with a minimum and maximum.

 Updating pay ranges